Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 `output` creates an output node.
 The arguments specify the [Reference](#user-content-reference) to the output.

+Optionally, instead of a string, the first argument may be either an input or output node.
+For an input, instead of resolving through a scheme, the node is used directly.
+Note that mapping to this output node modifies the original input node.
+For an output, the remaining arguments are effectively appended to the reference of the original node, and other named arguments are inherited, unless overridden.

 The optional `format` argument forces the file format, if needed.
 This can be either a format name or format extension.
 That is, the leading dot character